agapic/agentic-marketplace/README.md

-# HumanLayer Marketplace
+# Agentic Marketplace

 AI agent workflows for Claude Code and Cursor — implementation planning, codebase research, debugging, session handoffs, and more.
-Fork from https://github.com/humanlayer/humanlayer that makes it easy to add as a marketplace.
+Much is imported from humanlayer, but there is other stuff I use too.

 ## What's Included